imranismail/metalogger-rb/README.md

 # Metalogger

 Inspired by Elixir's Logger.metadata and Go's contextual logger.
-This is a stripped down version of Timber's excellent work on a contextual logger for Ruby.
+Heavily inspired by Timber's work on a contextual logger for Ruby and ActiveSupport tagged logger.

 ## Installation